MicroStrategy/rest-api-docs/docs/common-workflows/create-and-import-migration-packages/create-a-migration-package.md

 ---
-title: Workflow Sample - Create a Migration Package
+title: Workflow sample - Create a migration package
-sidebar_label: Create a Migration Package
+sidebar_label: Create a migration package
 description: This workflow sample demonstrates how to create a migration package using REST APIs.
 ---